 On August 3, 2018 the 442.00 repeater with an encode/decode tone set at 186.2 went live just in time for Summerfest, the annual Austin ham radio gathering.
 It is open for all licensed ham radio operators to use.
-Stay tuned for our *relaunch* at Summerfest 2019 with a brand new, interference free frequency.
+Stay tuned for our *relaunch* soon with a brand new, interference free frequency.

 The repeater is in Austin’s “Museum District” on top of the Mid Century modern Cambridge Tower Condo at MLK and Lavaca Street near the AT&T Executive Education Center and the Bob Bullock Texas History Museum midway between the majestic dome of the State Capital and the sometimes glowing orange UT Tower.